f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

     2    |Import file|HTTPS   |configs/F5OS-BACKUP-APPLIANCE12022-01-22                    |10.255.0.142        |/upload/upload.php                                          |         Completed|Sat Jan 22 22:20:09 2022

-Lastlyyou can confirm the file is in the configs directory using the CLI command **file list path configs/**.
+Lastly you can confirm the file is in the configs directory using the CLI command **file list path configs/**.

 .. code-block:: bash